-Well CAT 2019 is finely over and the thrill, excitement, anticipation, doubtfulness, eagerness and other form of superlatives are in the air.
-For, those who ardently attempted to bell the CAT are waiting eagerly for 2nd January, 2020 (when the results are expected to be announced) while those who will be attempting to showcase their preparation for belling the CAT 2020 are eagerly waiting to understand the trend and pattern of CAT scores and then determine the next course of action required to make it to a good B-School.
+Well CAT 2019 is finely over and the thrill, excitement, anticipation, doubtfulness, eagerness and other forms of superlatives are in the air.
+For, those who ardently attempted to bell the CAT are waiting eagerly for 2nd January 2020 (when the results are expected to be announced) while those who will be attempting to showcase their preparation for belling the CAT 2020 are eagerly waiting to understand the trend and pattern of CAT scores and then determine the next course of action required to make it to a good B-School.

 Friends, this transition period niched between CAT Exam and result declaration, does provide an opportunity for introspection.
 In other words, it enables you to determine the answers to the following discernible questions: